EvanTrader/Schwab-QC-Synthetic-Stops/README.md

 - Risk management with ATR-based stops
 - Daily position management

-**⚠️ Important Note**: The ORB example uses completely random parameters that have not been tested or optimized.
-It serves as a boilerplate to demonstrate synthetic stops integration during wide bid ask spreads, and should not be used for live trading.
+**⚠️ Important Note**: This example algo uses completely random parameters that have not been tested or optimized.
+It serves only as a boilerplate to demonstrate synthetic stops integration during wide bid ask spreads, and should not itself be used for live trading.

 ## ⚙️ Configuration